Musselshell, Montana

-Musselshell is an unincorporated village in Musselshell County, Montana, United States.
-It is also the namesake of a census designated place (CDP) which incorporates the village.
-The population of the village is unknown, but the population of the entire CDP was 60 at the 2010 census and 2000 census.
+Musselshell is an unincorporated community and census-designated place (CDP) in Musselshell County, Montana, United States.
+The population of the CDP was 59 at the 2020 census.
 The village is located near the Musselshell River.

+History

-In 1866, the Rocky Mountain Wagon Road Company built a trading post named Kerchival City.
+In 1866, the Rocky Mountain Wagon Road Company built a trading post named "Kerchival City".
 Flooding destroyed the post.
 The Montana Hide and Fur Company later built a post and warehouse on the site and renamed it Musselshell.